PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

        a.
-Build and install the mconf tool.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt and misc/tools/

        b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.